MechanicalRock/twitter-blurb-generator/module3/index.md

 **3.4.2 Creating an Empty FirebaseWrapper Class**

-1. Create an empty class library named `FirebaseWrapper.tsx` in a sub-folder named `firebase.tsx`.
+1. Create an empty class library named `FirebaseWrapper.tsx` in a sub-folder named `firebase`.

 <details>
   <summary>Solution</summary>

-1. In your `lib` folder create a class named `FirebaseWrapper.tsx` in a sub-folder named `firebase.tsx`.
+1. In your `lib` folder create a class named `FirebaseWrapper.tsx` in a sub-folder named `firebase`.
 2. In `FirebaseWrapper.tsx` add the following code:

 ```ts